gimite/google-drive-ruby/doc/authorization.md

 If you want your program to access Google Drive with your own account, or the account of the user who runs your program on the command line, follow these steps:

-1. Follow "Creating web application credentials" in {this page}[https://developers.google.com/identity/protocols/OAuth2WebServer] to get a client ID and a client secret for OAuth, but choose "Other" for "Application type".
+1. Follow "Creating web application credentials" in [this page](https://developers.google.com/identity/protocols/OAuth2WebServer) to get a client ID and a client secret for OAuth, but choose "Other" for "Application type".
 1. Activate the Drive API for your project in the [Google API Console](https://console.developers.google.com/apis/library).
 1. Create a file config.json which contains the client ID and client secret you got above, which looks like:
     ```